Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 IPO Listing Gains vs Long-Term Equity Gains

-Let's say you made ₹2 lakh profit on IPO listing.
-Tax would be ₹40,000 (20% of ₹2,00,000).
+For instance, if you made a profit of ₹2 lakh on the IPO listing day, the tax liability would be ₹40,000 (20% of the entire gain of ₹2,00,000).

 Short-Term vs Long-Term: Which is Better?